kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - Contribute towards **special projects** within the department.
 Projects include redesigning the year end performance evaluation criteria for staff and senior auditors.

+### Senior Auditor
+Defense Contract Audit Agency
+Morristown, NJ
-**Defense Contract Audit Agency** Morristown, NJ August, 2010 to November, 2013
+August, 2010 to November, 2013
 Examine contractor accounting practices for compliance with Department of Defense procurement regulations to ensure taxpayer dollars are spent on reasonable contract prices.

 - **Lead a team of auditors** in large and complex assignments.